ahsan-ashraf/dead-earth/README.md

     -Path finding nav mesh agent is implemented for Test/Understanding.
     -Nav Mesh Obstacles and Off Mesh Links and custom Off Mesh Links are implemented for Test/Understanding.
     -Sliding door is implemented for Test/Understanding.
+    -Zombie's functionality to detect Player as a visual terget and detectign other audio and food targets.